Who I Am

 • Graduated with honors from University of California at Santa Barbara in Cultural Anthropology

-• Climbed almost to the summit of Mt Whitney in Tevas in spring (left my boots at my door 9 hours away)
+• Climbed almost to the summit of Mt Whitney in Tevas in spring (accidentally left my boots on my porch 9 hours away)

 • UCSB Adventure Programs kayaking leader, backpacking leader, and kayak rolling instructor